Terms and Conditions

 By participating in the #itsgreatoutthere competition, all participants unreservedly declare their acceptance of the following terms and conditions.

-All individuals aged 16 or older with permanent residence in the European Union, Norway, Switzerland or the Principality of Liechtenstein are eligible to enter the competition.
+All individuals aged 16 or older with permanent residence in the European Union, Norway, Switzerland, the United Kingdom or the Principality of Liechtenstein are eligible to enter the competition.
 Legal entities and the employees of the European Outdoor Group and their family members are not permitted to enter the competition.

 One person may submit several productions (pictures, movies, videos).
 Each submitted production is registered as a separate entry.
 The competition is free to enter and free of any obligation to purchase.